If you’ve helped drive revenue in your company the last few years, you've probably discussed how to make revenue more predictable.

 But what are the results of siloed efforts and fragmented GTM activities?
 How about:

-Given the potential downside to fragmented GTM efforts, it’s clear why RevOps is being adopted so quickly.
+Given the potential downside to fragmented GTM efforts, it’s clear why this model is being adopted so quickly.
+It's also one reason for the rise in the Chief Revenue Officer (CRO) role.

 Yet, it’s very early days for RevOps.
 There are still open questions about where RevOps is headed and how it will impact business.